Spinal Cord Injuries: Areas of Research

 Functional research looks at ways to improve what people with SCIs can do physically, leading to an improved quality of life.

 - Electrical stimulation uses low-level electrical current to stimulate nervous system cells and muscles.
 The stimulated activity can change the activity and behavior of cells.
-This therapy may help people who have limited movement (such as being able to walk a little) to do more and to do it more easily.
-Activity may lead to some cell regeneration.
+This therapy may help maintain or build up muscle.